 There is no treatment for loss of smell due to aging.

 If you have a loss of smell due to a recent upper respiratory infection, be patient.
 The sense of smell may return to normal without treatment.

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about your medical history and current symptoms.
+The provider will perform a physical exam and ask questions about your medical history and current symptoms.
 Questions may include:

 - When did this problem develop?

 - Are all odors affected or only some?
 Is your sense of taste affected?

 - Do you have cold or allergy symptoms?

 - Do you have any other symptoms?